agabor/docs/_includes/common/relations.md

 ```
 {% endif %}

-And, if we want to find the Parse User who created a specific `Game`, that is a lookup on the `createdBy` key:
+And, if we want to find the MSG User who created a specific `Game`, that is a lookup on the `createdBy` key:

 {% if page.language == "java" %}
 ```java